railwayapp/docs/src/docs/reference/logging.md

 ## Viewing Logs

-For information on how to view logs, head over to the [how-to guide for logs](/how-to/view-logs).
+For information on how to view logs, head over to the [guide for using logs](/how-to/view-logs).